othneildrew/Best-README-Template/README.md

 3. Users can be notified of any changes by entering email addresses.
 4. Webhooks are also enabled allowing for changes to how the data is received from the internet (?)
 5. The name, owner, and tags given prior are also displayed.
 Recommended that the name matches the tags or is at least very similar.
-6. The check can be configured to run in increments of minutes, minimum being 10 minutes however this can be changed.
+6. The check can be configured to run in increments of minutes, minimum being 10 minutes however this can be made more often if necessary.

 <!-- CONTRIBUTING -->